rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 lastmod = "2021-03-14"
 toc = "true"
 +++
-This is the documentation of the new app RsyncUI, the next release of RsyncOSX.
+This is the documentation of the new app RsyncUI, the next and future release of RsyncOSX.
+My main focus after releasing RsyncUI will be to enhance and continue the development of it.
+There will also be developed a Sandboxed version of it for release on Apple Mac Store later this year.
+And there will also be a menu app for executing scheduled tasks.

 The documentation will be updated as the development is going forward.
 The prerelease is a version for **test** and **preview** of what is coming.
 It is work in progress and bugs might occur.

 There is a [changelog](/post/changelog/) and a [todo list](/post/todo/), please check both before commencing the use of the prerelease.